KVlearn/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

 Developers need Version control stystem !
 One of the biggest advantages of Git is its branching capabilities.
-Unlike centralized version control systems which I have been using in my curren backend legacy industry, Git can branch publicly and easy to merge/ look for conflict and resolve.
+Unlike centralized version control systems which I have been using in my current backend legacy industry, Git can branch publicly and easy to merge/ look for conflict and resolve.
 This facilitates the feature branch workflow popular with many Git users.
 Feature branches provide an isolated environment for every change to your codebase.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.